-Queen’s Postgraduate Centre has information on funding options for postgraduate courses at this University.
+Queen’s Graduate School has information on funding options for postgraduate courses at this University.
 If considering other universities, use the search tools above and contact the relevant university department for details of any institutional funding.

-Postgraduate loans for NI students will be made available for taught Masters courses starting in 2017.
+Postgraduate loans for NI students have been available for taught Masters courses since 2017.
 Student Finance NI have produced this guidance document about the loans (pdf).

 PhDs may come with their own funding - findaphd.com has a useful funding guide